Leaders Lab

 What is the participant capacity of each Leaders Lab?

-Each Leaders Lab will have approximately 20 participants.
+Each Leaders Lab has 15-20 participants.

 Who do I contact with questions?